Which? super-complaint on payment scams

-Which? is concerned that when consumers are tricked into transferring money to a fraudster via a ‘push’ payment (such as when the consumer instructs their bank to send money) there is not an appropriate level of protection compared to other types of payment.
+Which? was concerned that when consumers are tricked into transferring money to a fraudster via a ‘push’ payment (such as when the consumer instructs their bank to send money) there is not an appropriate level of protection compared to other types of payment.

-- The extent to which banks could change their conduct to reduce consumer harm from scams that trick people into authorising push payments to a fraudster.
+- The extent to which banks could change their conduct to reduce consumer harm from scams that trick people into authorising push payments to a fraudster

-- Possible changes to legislation or regulation, to change the incentives on banks and payment system operators, and to ensure that more is done to manage the risks from these types of scams and to protect consumers from harm.
+- Possible changes to legislation or regulation, to change the incentives on banks and payment system operators, and to ensure that more is done to manage the risks from these types of scams and to protect consumers from harm

 On 16 December 2016 we published our formal response to the super-complaint.

 - The way banks worked together to respond to scams needed to improve

 - There was evidence to suggest more could be done to identify fraudulent incoming payments and prevent accounts from being under the influence of scammers

 - The data available on the type and scale of scams is of poor quality